 Fortitude began in January, 2017 as a street outreach designed to connect needy and homeless individuals with resources and assistance.
-Every Thursday night, a team of community volunteers brings hygiene, cold protection items, sweatshirts and coats, hot cocoa, sandwiches, and snacks to two locations: one at Route 50 Motel in Bourbonnais and one at Graham’s Furniture in Kankakee.
-In addition, on the first Thursdays of the month, a hot meal is served concurrent with the Kankakee outreach at the Annunciation Greek Church.
-Anyone is welcome to receive any Fortitude service.
+Every Thursday night, a team of community volunteers brings hygiene, cold protection items, sweatshirts and coats, hot cocoa, sandwiches, and snacks to a location in Kankakee.
+Anyone is welcome to receive this Fortitude service.
+In 2019, Fortitude opened a rotating site PADS shelter for overnight, emergency sheltering from October-April.
+Volunteers primarily staff the shelter and all volunteers attend a 2 hour training.

 Fortitude serves from a trauma-informed perspective.
 Trauma-informed providers understand that needy and homeless individuals have experienced a great deal of trauma in their lives.
 It is difficult to trust others and challenging to reach out for help and navigate the difficult systems necessary to obtain real help.
 Many individuals have given up on the idea that they can live a better life.
 We understand that change occurs through relationships, so our first priority is always caring for the physical, social, and spiritual needs of our visitors, through which relationships are built.